 I’ve put together a fun list of holiday-themed St. Patrick’s Day crafts for you to enjoy.
 They’re all easy, and most are simple and safe enough for kids to help with.
-They mainly involve green things, and leprechauns and shamrocks and four-leaf-clovers – that sort of thing.

 St. Patrick’s Day Crafts